Do you need to file an income tax return for an estate (Form 1041) or an estate tax return (Form 706)? TurboTax supports the 1041, but not the 706.

 - A beneficiary who is a non-resident alien.

 If Form 1041 is filed, Schedule K-1s should be generated to report this income to the heirs so they can report their share of this income on their own personal tax returns.

 TurboTax Business handles Form 1041 and will also generate the K-1 schedules and figure out how much net income is allocated to the estate's heirs.

 TurboTax Business is a Windows-only software program available in CD and download formats.

 Estate tax returns are filed for estates worth over $5,450,000 on the date the estate owner died.

 The estate's assets and debts at the time of death are declared and tallied.
 If the estate's value exceeds that amount, estate taxes kick in.

 Because of the complexities involved in estate tax returns (including determining what the estate is worth and whether Form 706 needs to be filed) TurboTax does not support it.
 Preparing an estate tax return on your own is not something you'd want to attempt anyway.

-If you need to file an estate tax return, we strongly recommend that you consult with a CPA, EA, or tax attorney experienced in both estate planning and taxes.
+If you need to file an estate tax return, we strongly recommend that you consult with a tax expert, CPA, or tax attorney experienced in both estate planning and taxes.